tucats/gopackages/compiler/README.md

 The second example assigns an initial value to each element of the array, so the second statement is really identical to `y := [10,10]`.

-## assert
-The `assert` statement is used to provide consistency checks, mostly in testing programs.
-The statement is followed by an expression, which must evaluate to `true` or the statement stops the program with an error.

-If only the expression is given, then the error message includes the text of the failing expression.
-If the assert statement includes an error message string, that is output as the error text.

-    assert x=3
-    assert x=3, "Count was not 3"

 ## const
 The `const` statement can define constant values in the current scope.
 These values are always readonly values and you cannot use a constant name as a